senocular/senocular.github.com/articles/js_implementing_for_loops.md

 2
 ```

-What's important to note is that there is only one additional scope created when running this `for` loop, and that scope was only created because the loop body was in a block statement.
+Looking at the code you can see that only one additional scope was created and only because the loop body was in a block statement.
 If it wasn't, everything would happen in the context of the surrounding scope, the global scope.

 ## Implementation with `let`